jhwang22/HW04/README.md

 2. This repo - 2 pts
 3. Got 100 valid comments - 2 pts
 4. Got 500 valid comments - 2 pts
-5. Got 1000 valid comments - 2 pts
 6. Made my bot reply to the most highly upvoted comment in a thread that it hasn't already replied to.
 You can see my code for this task by scrolling down to the      very bottom of my ```bot.py``` file. - 2 pts
-7. Got my bot to upvote / downvote comments and submissions.
+7. Got my bot to upvote / downvote comments and submissions using TextBlob.
 See the ```bot_voting.py``` file. - 4 pts

-Based on the info above, I believe my score should be a **32/30**.
+Based on the info above, I believe my score should be a **30/30**.